 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 For this purpose, the government considers revenues to be available if they are collected within sixty days of the end of the current fiscal period.
 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.

+Fiduciary fund financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Since the cooperative agreement required expenditures to be made before the District is entitled to retain the funds, revenue is recorded based upon the expenditures under the agreement.